Polishing Old Copper Fire Extinguishers

 - Courtland, Mississippi

 Q. What will remove the heavy green and black tarnish from Copper Fire Extinguishers with Brass Name Plates?craig teglia

 A. I have polished a number of these from total junk to a bright shine.
 I have found you can put every chemical known to man but it just removes the top layer.
 You have to bite the bullet go out and get a bench grinder or preferably a polisher from Harbor Freight.
 Get a buffing kit comprising three different buffing wheels.
 Purchase two grades of polishing compound and start getting filthy.
 On a piece like yours it will take about eight hours of actual work but when it is done you will be extremely satisfied.
 To purchase these items is very inexpensive.

 I save these pieces up over the summer from estate sales and spend hours upon hours polishing.
 You will kill an extreme amount of time but the satisfaction factor is well worth it.

 Q. How do I find out the value of my extinguisher.
 What is the value of an old Gardnere name copper brass extinguisher.Tony Richardson

 February , 2010

 A. Hi, Tony.
 We've linked to a book on Firefighting Collectibles and to listings of such items on Ebay.
-That's as far as we can go towards valuations on this metal finishing site; sorry.
+Valuations are off topic on this metal finishing site, so that's as far as we go; sorry.
 There are probably appraisers in a large city near you.
 Good luck.